 S writes on behalf of another person he met in prison: “During my stay at the mental health unit, I came to know a man named G. Mr. G was clearly not a quick thinker and had mental health issues.
 On one occasion an emotionally unstable corrections officer opened G’s cell and slapped him across the face because he had taken too long in giving the officer back a food tray after a meal.
 In another example, involving these two, I witnessed the corrections officer direct a nurse not to give G his mental health medication because G could not decide in a timely manner if he wanted to take the medicine or not…These two incidents happened in a mental health area reserved for suicidal prisoners.”

 I know that thousands of people in solitary are like G—too ill, or not literate enough, to write at all.
 They are completely cut off, trapped in their own minds as well as in their cells.
-But I have a hard enough time dealing with the people who write to me, and try hard not to think about the people who are not writing.
+But I have a difficult enough time dealing with the people who write to me, and try hard not to think about the people who are not writing.

 Y reports: “I’ve witnessed officers…encourage a mentally ill prisoner who had smeared feces all over his control cell window, to lick it off, and they would give him some milk.
 And this prisoner licked most of the fecal matter off of the window, and was ‘rewarded’ by the officer who threw an old milk to the prisoner through a lower trap door to the cell.”